Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: The method, spectral properties, and interpretations

-Given a graph over a set of data points,~\cite{coifman2006diffusionMaps} proposed a robust approach to assess the similarity between any two points by initiating a random walk at these points and comparing the resulting distributions of the random walker's location after several steps.
-Specifically,~\cite{coifman2006diffusionMaps} proposed to compute a weighted Euclidean distance between rows $i$ and $j$ of the random walk's transition probability matrix after $t$ steps.
-This distance is termed the \textit{diffusion distance} between the corresponding data points.
-We now construct a diffusion distance adapted to the random walk generated by $P$.
-This distance differs from the traditional diffusion distance proposed in~\cite{coifman2006diffusionMaps} due to the bipartite nature of the graph $\mathcal{G}$ and the fact that the resulting random walk is periodic.
+Given a graph over a set of data points, Coifman and Lafon~\cite{coifman2006diffusionMaps} proposed a robust way to quantify similarity by comparing the distributions of a random walker starting at different points after several steps.
+Concretely, they define the \emph{diffusion distance} as a weighted Euclidean distance between rows \(i\) and \(j\) of the \(t\)-step transition probability matrix, which captures the extent to which the two starting points ``diffuse'' to the rest of the dataset in a similar way.
+Here we construct an analogous diffusion distance for the random walk induced by \(P\).
+Our setting differs from the classical diffusion-maps construction because the underlying graph \(\mathcal{G}\) is bipartite, which makes the associated random walk periodic and requires a corresponding adaptation of the diffusion distance definition.

 Given a pair of points $x_i, x_{i^{'}} \in \mathcal{X}$, we initiate random walks at these locations and assess the similarity between $x_i$ and $x_{i^{'}}$ by comparing the corresponding distributions of the random walker's location across $\mathcal{X}$ for even $t$ and across $\mathcal{Y}$ for odd $t$ (since the graph is bipartite).
 Specifically, we use the distance function